Elias Hansen (sculptor)

 Elias Hansen (born 1979) is an American sculptor, glass sculptor and installation artist.

 Education

 Elias Hansen attended the New Orleans School of Glass and Print in New Orleans and the Larson Red Angus Ranch in Big Timber, MT in 2001.
 He also studied printmaking under Master Printer Keiko Hara at Whitman College in Walla Walla, WA from 1997 to 2001.
-He subsequently attended the University of Ohio in Columbus, OH as an Artist in Residence in 2011.
+He subsequently attended Ohio State University in Columbus, OH as an Artist in Residence in 2011.

 Work

 Hansen’s work has been shown in galleries and museums since 2004.
 He is represented by Anat Ebgi in Los Angeles and Halsey McKay Gallery in East Hampton, NY.
 His work is in the permanent collections of the Seattle Art Museum in Seattle, Tacoma Art Museum in Tacoma, Henry Art Gallery at the University of Washington in Seattle, Boise Art Museum in Boise, Colleción Jumex in Mexico City.
 He lives and works in New York City and Seattle, Washington.

 Hansen is the brother of American sculptor Oscar Tuazon.